pvavra/temp-ipsy/docs/open-science/research-data-management/planning.md

 In order to follow the project workflow we suggest you to use the **cluster** for data analysis and data storage.
 The project workflow consists of three simple steps:

-1. Fill in a brief **questionnaire** that help us to create some intial metadata for your project.
+1. Fill in a brief **questionnaire** that helps us to create some intial metadata for your project.
 Further information about the questionnaire can be found [here]
 [here]: ../../../cluster/cecile/data/#how-to-create-a-project-on-cecile

 2. Once the questionnaire is properly filled in, we create a dedicated **project** which comes with a predefined folder structure (to have detailed information about the structure, please refer to the specific [project structure section].